 Mateo says goodbye to his comatose father and Rufus waits for him outside the room but comes back in time to witness him singing his father’s favorite song for him.
 It’s written in a way that is quite touching.
 I really started to feel for both of these poor souls.
 None of us know how to say goodbye but the best ones are personalized.

 As they leave the hospital they encounter a homeless man.
 Since they’re dying they really don’t need to hoard cash anymore so they give him what they have in their pockets and he is so grateful I nearly teared up.
-So many moments like this in this book that filled me to bursting with feelings!
+So many moments like this in They Both Die at the End that filled me to bursting with feelings!

 Then we get to Mateo’s friend Lidia’s place.
 He wants to say goodbye but doesn’t want to burden her so after playing with her kid, saying a bunch of suspiciously kind things, and helping her with chores, he leaves cash on her kitchen counter and leaves without saying anything else.